 Saintly Seven Project

-The "Saintly Seven" project is last stage of the Lake Wobegon Trail.
-This project will extend the Lake Wobegon Trail seven miles from St Joseph across the Sauk River into Waite Park and through St Cloud to the Mississippi River in downtown St Cloud.
+The "Saintly Seven" project for the Lake Wobegon Trail will extend the Lake Wobegon Trail seven miles from St Joseph across the Sauk River into Waite Park and through St Cloud to the Mississippi River in downtown St Cloud.

 The goal is to run the trail along the Burlington Northern Santa Fe (BNSF) railroad corridor.
 This would be the most direct route, easiest and least expensive way to extend the trail.
 It will also create a safe east/west route across the St Cloud Metro.